RanitManik/React.shadcn.JS-Template/README.md

 ---

 <p align="center">
-   Thank you for using the <strong>Frontend App Starter Template</strong>!
+   Thank you for using the <strong>React.Vite.Tailwind.JavaScript.ShadcnUI-Template</strong>!
 Happy coding! 🚀
 </p>